typelevel/simulacrum/README.md

 }
 ```

 This isn't exactly what's generated -- for instance, the `Adapter` class is really generated as a trait to support various subtyping cases.
 Subtyping of type classes is supported (e.g., you can define a `Monoid` type class that extends `Semigroup` and the generated code adapts accordingly).
 Higher kinds are also supported -- specifically, type classes that are polymorphic over type constructors, like `Functor`.
+The current implementation only supports unary type constructors, but support for binary type constructors is planned.

 This allows usage like: